Recycling in Thailand

 “For six empty big bottles of Singh beer (brown glass), I pay 50 satang and sell them for 70 satang.
 Six big bottles of Chang beer (green glass) are bought for 2 baht and sold for 3 baht.
 One kilogramme of aluminum cans is purchased at 25 baht and sold for 30 baht.
 One kilogramme of newspaper is bought for 1 baht and sold for 1.50 baht.
 Cardboard is purchased at two baht a kilogramme and sold for 3 baht.
 Brass is purchased at 30 baht a kilogramme and sold for 35 baht.
 Copper is bought for 30 baht a kilogramme and sold for 40 baht.
 Plastic is purchased at 4 baht a kilogramme and sold for 5 baht or 5.50 if I am lucky.”

-For reference, about 40 baht make one220101k2.jpg US dollar and 100 satang make one baht.
+For reference, about 40 baht make one US dollar and 100 satang make one baht.
 One kilogramme equals 2.2 pounds.
 Basically, Wanpen averages between 50 satang and 5 baht per kilogramme of trash sold (1 to 12 cents).

 If a television or old appliance is left out on the street, it is broken apart and stripped of any valuable material it may contain.
 The best items she has found in the trash so far are, “Sunglasses, clothes, and once a small piece of gold.”